chiaraani/bouncing-ball/README.md

 ```JS
 import '@chiaraani/bouncing-ball/index.mjs'
 ```
-And a container with a ball will appear in your site.
+And a container with a ball will appear in your site, and a "switch ball" button.